 1851 census, Richard, Olive and Eliza (dressmaker) were living at Micheldever.

-1861 census, John & Henrietta lived at Southbrook.
+1861 census, living at Southbrook.
 He was a labourer.

-1871 census, they lived at Southbrook.
+1871 census, lived at Southbrook.
 John was now a gamekeeper.
-Their sons, Charles, Arthur and Alfred were ploughboys.
+Charles, Arthur and Alfred were ploughboys.

-1881 census, the family lived at St Cross Cottage, Duck Street.
-John was now a woodman, Arthur was a bricklayer and Alfred was a bootmaker.
+1881 census, lived at St Cross Cottage, Duck Street.
+John was now a woodman, Arthur was a bricklayer, and Alfred was a bootmaker.

 6 children: Ada 1880, William John 1891, Daisy May 1892, Alfred 1893 Anne 1898, and Maud 1900